vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/tutorial/README.md

   - Get Started
 ---

-This is a step by step tutorial for newcomers.
+This is a step-by-step tutorial for newcomers.

 <!-- more -->